When you visit a new website for the first time, what's the next thing you do after looking at the home page?

 - Tell your story - when your business started, qualifications, achievements, awards, etc.

 - Provide a photo, of the team or you individually.
-Many of my clients balk at this when I first suggest it, but this is a point of difference between you and big companies.
+Many clients balk at this when I first suggest it, but this is a point of difference between you and big companies.
 A big company has brand recognition to establish trust and credibility - you need to do it differently.